Pelorus River (II/III) from Roebuck Hut to Pelorus Bridge

 Matukituki River East Branch (II/III-) from Junction Flat to Cameron Flat

 A classic day trip, with straightforward access, amazing views and just enough rapids to keep intermediate packrafters entertained but not terrified.
-Needs a bit of rain to bring out the best in it.
-View Larger Topographic Map Jetboats Be aware that Wanaka River Journeys (as well as recreational jet boaters) regularly operate on the Matukituki River.
-These…
+Can be run even at summer flows, but a bit of rain brings out the best in it.
+Thanks to Dan Clearwater for the images and words.
+View Larger Topographic Map Planning Jetboats: Be…

 Murchison River (II/III+) and Tasman Lake via Onslow Hut